energywebfoundation/iam-client-lib/docs/guides/claim.md

 		"acceptedBy": null,
 		"isRejected": true,
 		"rejectionReason": null,
-		"namespace": "kyc.apps.OKE.iam.ewc"
+		"namespace": "verification.apps.energyweb.iam.ewc"
 	}
 ```

-+ **claimType**
+- **claimType**

 The role that the claim is submitted in support of.
 The claimType is a string composed of the role name and the namespace to which the role belongs to.

-+ **requester**
+- **requester**

 The DID of the claim requester

-+ **subject**
+- **subject**

 The DID of the claim subject (though could be the requester or an asset or application of the requester)

-+ **id**
+- **id**

 The UUID identifier for the claim

-+ **registrationTypes**
+- **registrationTypes**

-The claim's [Registration Types]((../api/interfaces/Claim.md#registrationtypes)), which can be On-Chain or Off-Chain, or both.
+The claim's [Registration Types](<(../api/interfaces/Claim.md#registrationtypes)>), which can be On-Chain or Off-Chain, or both.
 These are explained in greater detail [above](#off-chain-registration).

-+ **subjectAgreement**
+- **subjectAgreement**

 Signifies the agreement of claim subject to make the enrollment publically available on the blockchain through the ClaimManager smart contract.
 This exists only if the claim includes On-Chain registration.

 ```
   if (registrationTypes.includes(RegistrationTypes.OnChain)) {